railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/leads.rst

 So when would you create a lead in OpenERP, either manually or automatically?
 The following events could be a trigger:

-* An inquiry email sent to one of your company's generic email addresses, such as sales@mycompany.com,
+* An inquiry email sent to one of your company's generic email addresses, such as sales@mycompany.com, from the mailgateway,

-* A business card from a prospective customer met briefly at an exhibition: you have to contact him again to qualify the lead and to know if there is any possibility of a sales opportunity,
+* A business card from a prospective customer met briefly at an exhibition: you have to contact him again to qualify the lead and to know if there is any possibility of a sales opportunity; registered manually,

-* A database of potential customers in a given sector and region.
+* A database of potential customers in a given sector and region imported through a CSV file.
 The potential customers have to be contacted again individually or through a mass mailing to determine which contacts require further follow-up,

 * An interesting contact that you met during a business networking event.
 You have to qualify it before assigning a salesperson to the contact,

-* A form completed on your website directly integrated into OpenERP.
+* A form completed on your website directly integrated into OpenERP using our webservice.
 Before converting the form into a sales proposition or opportunity, you should read and handle the person's request.

 Employees in the marketing or presales department will usually work on leads.
 Once these leads will be converted into customers and/or sales opportunities, the sales department pays individual attention to each opportunity.
 Of course, before converting a lead into an opportunity, some qualification work has to be done.